 TYPOGRAPHY

 CLARITY AND CONFIDENCE, DOWN TO THE LETTER.

 Primary Typeface

 FF DIN is The Junior League's primary typeface.
 This is used for the logo and wordmark, and all print communications and merchandise.
-FF DIN is the more polished form of it's historical predecessor-DIN 1451.
+FF DIN is the more polished form of its historical predecessor-DIN 1451.
 Introduced in 1905, DIN 1451 has been the standard typeface for road signage and traffic signs in Germany since the 1930s.
 A balanced, legible, contemporary typeface, FF DIN is celebrated for being clean, modern, bold and striking-yet neutral enough to be objective bearer of information.

 The Junior League uses FF Din 1 and FF Din 2 families.
 They contain five font weights plus italic versions for each.
 Combine font weights in a way that visually separates different textual elements like headlines, sub-headlines, body copy, and captions.
 Plan carefully to create visual contrast and accentuate the content hierarchy.

 Secondary Typeface

 Museo Sans is The Junior League's secondary typeface-used for the web or for materials meant to be read online, such as PDFs.
 Museo is a sturdy, low-contrast, highly legible sans-serif typeface well suited for any display or text use.
 It includes five weight styles with italic versions for each.
 Museo should never be used as a replacement for DIN in the logo or wordmark.

 Arial

 Arial typeface is an acceptable stand in only when DIN or Museo are unavailable.
 Arial may be used in PowerPoint presentations as well.
 However, it should never be used as a replacement for DIN in the logo or wordmark.

+Script Typeface

+Sallita is Junior League of Lafayette's script typeface.
+It should never be used as a replacement for DIN in the logo or wordmark.

 Social activism pioneer

 We nurture women to fulfill their potential.

-Force for Good REVOLUTIONARY
+Force for Good

+REGULAR ITALIC

+LIGHT ITAL IC

+UNPARALLELED

 We tackle the problems others ignore.

-UNPARALLELED

 Our women are the force that make change happen.

 MEDUM ITALIC

-REGULAR ITAL IC

-LIGHT ITAL IC

 CHANGE AGENTS

-ABCDEFGHIJKLMNOPQRSTUVWXYZ

-abcdefghijklmnopgrstuvwxyz
+-Z and Numerals

-1234567890
+ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz 1234567890

-FF DIN Light FF DIN Light Italic FF DIN Regular FF DIN Regular Italic FF DIN Medium FF DIN Medium Italic FF DIN Bold FF DIN Bold Italic FF DIN Black FF DIN Black Italic

-COLOR
+Note: FF DIN and Museo Sans typeface families are available for free download to League members at brand.ajli.org/design

+COI OR

 THE COLOR OF PASSION AND LEADERSHIP.

 JL Red is one of our distinguishing features and is an essential part of our brand identity.
 When combined with white, dark grey and black, a distinct style is created that is both easy to use and powerful in its simplicity.
-(Primary color palette : JL Red, Black, Dark Grey, White)

-Note: Color values listed are correct and final.

-Usage

-It is important that every JL design utilize the JL Red brand color.
+(Primary color palette: JL Red, Black, Dark Grey, White) Note: Color values listed are correct and final.
+Usage It is important that every JL design utilize the JL Red brand color.
 While it does not have to be the primary focus of the piece, it should be visible somewhere in the composition.
 Use JL Red to emphasize, accentuate and lend priority.
 By using it in smaller increments against a white background, the color becomes more pronounced and proud.
 If a piece is predominantly JL Red, go with a monochromatic approach, using white type.
 The logo may be placed on other background colors.
 In those cases, the logo should appear in white.
 Maintain contrast between the background and the logo to ensure legibility.
 JLL Yellow represents Junior League of Lafayette's history and its founding as Service League of Lafayette.
 JLL Yellow is to be used for special occasions.
 It is not to be part of the standard color palette.
 JLL Yellow should never replace JL Red in the logo nor should it ever become the main color of the palette.
-Examples of when to use JLL Yellow: Yellowbook; anniversary items; historic items; etc.
+Examples of when to use JLL Yellow: Yellowbook; anniversarv items: historic items: etc.

-THE JUNIOR LEAGUE Brand Standards

-JL RED #bf1e2e rgb(191, 30, 46) pms 187 c18 m100 y91 k8 RICH RED #761213 rgb(118, 18, 19) pms 188 c27 m100 y100 k30 BLACK #000000 rgb(0, 0, 0) c0 m0 y0 k100 RICH BLACK c75 m68 y67 k89

-CHARCOAL #25282a rgb(37, 40, 42) pms 426 c0 m0 y0 k90 DARK GREY #555555 rgb(85, 85, 85) pms 425 c0 m0 y0 k80 MED GREY #9ea1a2 rgb(158, 161, 162) pms 422 c0 m0 y0 k50 LIGHT GREY #bcbcbc rgb(188, 188, 188) pms 420 c0 m0 y0 k30

-JL SILVER pms 877 WATERMARK #ebebeb rgb[235, 235, 235] pms ??? c0 m0 y0 k10 RED GRADIENT #761213 to #bf1e2e DARK RED GRADIENT #5d090a to #9e1f2e

-WHITE #fffff rgb(255, 255, 255) JLL YELLOW PMS113 LIGHT YELLOW PMS131 rgb 242 240 161 c4 m0 y47 k0 25

-USEFUL TERMS

-FILE FORMATS: